All-About-Berlin/reddit-bot/messages/english.md

 ----

 ^(I'm just a dumb bot.
-This comment will self-destruct if downvoted.)
+This comment will self-destruct if downvoted.
+Send your feedback to /u/n1c0_ds.)